 Toledo Bridge Company of Toledo, Ohio

 Toledo Bridge Company opened a plant in Toledo, Ohio in 1890.
 It built a mix of railroad and road bridges, some of which continue to exist.
-American Bridge Company continued to operate the Toledo plant until 1903.
+American Bridge Company continued to operate the Toledo plant until 1901.
+The "new plant" reportedly stayed open far longer.

 Gillette-Herzog Manufacturing Company of Minneapolis

 The Gillette-Herzog Manufacturing Co. began fabrication of bridges in 1891.
-American Bridge Company shut down the Minneapolis plant in 1903.
-Only a couple of railroad bridges continue to exist.
-The former owners opened the Minneapolis Steel and Machinery Company in 1907.
+American Bridge Company shut down the Minneapolis plant in 1905.
+Only a couple of railroad bridges continue to exist, although the former owners opened the Minneapolis Steel and Machinery Company in 1907.

 Canton Bridge Company of Canton, Ohio